Fire-Temple/DarkflameServer/README.md

 You may alternatively get the
 **LEGO Universe - Unreleased Version (Patch)** <- for a smaller download (optional)

+	> Clients may or may not be on Archive.org

 ### Setup

 1. Download the latest release for your operating system here: